 Best Places to Watch Near the Stadium

 The Fan Festival sits near downtown west, not inside the stadium gates.
 It can work well before non-ticket matches and rest days.
-Still, ticket holders should leave enough time for security checks at BMO Field.
+King West, Queen West, Liberty Village, Harbourfront, and the Entertainment District should carry strong viewing demand.

 Matchday Tips for Fans